Beer Butt Chicken from Blooies Roadhouse

-This turns out to be more gimmicky than what I had actually hoped for despite knowing in advance already, how it would taste.
-This beer butt chicken which requires pre-order from Blooies (21 Science Park Road #01-01, The Aquarius, Science Park II) is something that caught my attention a pretty long time back when I first visited them.
-I've been planning to try it out for the longest time and now that I've finally had it, I would say that it's expensive for a chicken ($38) without really that much of a special taste in it to boot.
+This turned out to be a little gimmicky.
+The beer butt chicken which required pre-order from Blooie's (21 Science Park Road #01-01, The Aquarius, Science Park II) was something that had caught my attention a some time back when I first visited them.
+Been wanting to try it out now that I've finally had it, I'd say it's expensive for a chicken ($38) without any special taste to boot.

 dude, the beer is not meant to 'infuse the chicken with beer flavor'. it's mean to just keep the chicken moist inside.